dngthanhvy/coffee-script-bot/README.md

 Upon request, a random cat fact (fetched from a list of 5 daily facts) or a random cat picture will be sent back by the bot.

 Command: `!cat fact` or `!cat pic`

+## Quotes

+The user can request a random quote with `!quote`

+To be implemented: search by author